racoonman/multiSelectOrder/README.md

 ### Features ###
 * Bootstrap friendly
 * Add new elements to the options
-* Restrict new added elements with a JavascriptRegExp
+* Restrict new elements using JavascriptRegExp

 ### TO-DO ###
 * Options to use own CSS classes

 ### Usage ###
-Use it like a normal select, then call $.("#target").multiSelectOrder().
+Use it like a regular select, then call $.("#target").multiSelectOrder().

-For preselected values, th plugin ignores the "selected" atribute in options.
+For preselected values, the plugin ignores the "selected" atribute in options.
 You must use the attribute *data-multiSelectOrder-values* to pass a list of the values of the selected options.
-This is done for ignore the order of the options list but respect the order of the values
+This should be done in order to ignore the order of the options list, while keeping the order of the values
-For example, the options must be in alphabetical oder, but the selected values are not in order.
+For example, the options must be in alphabetical order, but the selected values are not in order.

 Submit and you will receive a ordered list of the selected items